 The frequency of reading to children at a young age has a significant, positive effect on their reading skills and their cognitive skills later in life.
 Research shows that there is a difference in reading performance equivalent to just over a year's schooling between young people who never read for enjoyment and those who read for up to thirty minutes per day.
 [OECD (2002) Reading for Change: Performance and engagement across countries p.16-17]

 In the Early Years we are in a unique position of fostering this love of reading and supporting children as they learn to read to continue this lifelong relationship with books and reading.

 Within a few weeks, we will begin to teach daily phonics lessons which will allow the children to begin to sound out and begin to read simple words.
 Once we are sure they are confident with this process, we will begin to send books home so your child can read with you.
 A reading record will accompany the book and we would ask you to write in this record so we know the child has been read with.
 We will read all comments and answer any concerns or questions you may have either in person or via the reading record.
 We expect the children to read their book at least twice, ideally once at home and then at school.
-If you don't wish to comment, you can simply sign your name.
-It is important that you do sign the record otherwise we won't change the book in class.
+If you don't wish to comment, you can simply sign your name, however it is important that you sign the reading record so that we know it is ready to be changed.

 Children select their own reading books because we believe in the importance of building and maintaining a love of books.
 As adults, we would not select a book to read that did not interest us and children should be given the same courtesy.
 We use a variety of reading books to give the children a wide choice of fiction and non-fiction.